Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 ### API

-Okay so API stands for application programming interface.
+API stands for application programming interface.
 It's an interface for your code to work with an application programmatically... let me explain.
 Let's say you want to upload videos to a YouTube Channel.
-But hitting the upload button is just too much work for your overworked fingers that have been typing out that really long reddit thread while you were distracted.
-You can write a program with your exhausted fingers to do that.
-But instead of trying to mimic the behavior of a user using a web driver, you can instead use the *Application Programming Interface* that YouTube provides to do it automagically.
+But hitting the upload button is just too much work for your overworked fingers that have been typing out that really long reddit thread while you were distracted from the work you needed to get done today.
+With your exhausted fingers you can instead use the *Application Programming Interface* that YouTube provides to do it automagically.
 (If you're actually curious here's a link: [Uploading a YouTube Video via API tutorial](https://developers.google.com/youtube/v3/guides/uploading_a_video).

 APIs are useful for automating things but only if the application HAS an API to begin with (Ideally with public documentation).
-Otherwise you'll have to default to scraping the old fashioned way.
+Otherwise you'll have to default to scraping and automating the old fashioned way.

 Let's go through this step by step: